ingeniala/heybluekata/Architecture/Technology/user-catalogs.md

 ## Runtime

 This component will live as a **long-live running container** inside the distributed microservice architecture, inside the EKS (Kubernetes Service) data planes.
-As it provides an internal API for supplying information, the team considered to have this logic “alive” and not to put it in a serverless model because of the lack of triggering mechanism (not an external API gateway call, no need to handle an EventBridge trigger, nor a time-based execution).
+As it provides an internal API for supplying information, the team considered to have this logic “alive” and not to put it in a Lambda model because of the lack of triggering mechanism (not an external API gateway call, no need to handle an EventBridge trigger, nor a time-based execution).
 Like the rest of the cluster containers, it will be built using [FastAPI](https://fastapi.tiangolo.com/) framework over python interpreted language.

-It will have a Kubernetes cronjob associated responsible for polling the external providers every now and then so the catalogs are kept the most up-to-date as possible.
+It will also have a Kubernetes cronjob associated responsible for polling the external providers every now and then so the catalogs are kept the most up-to-date as possible.

 ## Storage